Kite Bedtime Stories

 He ran across the meadow, feet swishing through clover, until the string snapped tight and the cloth diamond leaped.

-Up it climbed, higher than the swing set, higher than the tallest oak, until Kenny had to tilt his head back so far that his cap tumbled off.
+Up it climbed.
+Higher than the swing set, higher than the tallest oak, until Kenny had to tilt his head back so far that his cap tumbled off and landed brim-down in a patch of dandelions.
+He left it there.

 The kite swooped over a red robin who chirped, "Room for one more traveler?"

-he called, and the robin flapped alongside, guiding the kite toward a soft white cloud shaped like a floating ship.
+"Hello, bird buddy!"
+Kenny called, waving with his free hand.
+His voice came out louder than he meant it to, and the robin flinched sideways before flapping back alongside, guiding the kite toward a soft white cloud shaped like a floating ship.

 Sunlight painted gold on his cheeks while the earth below shrank to a patchwork quilt of greens and browns.